django/django/docs/asgi.rst

 and from different application threads or processes.

-It also take the principle of turning protocols into Python-compatible, asynchronous-friendly sets of messages and generalises it into two sections;
+It also take the principle of turning protocols into Python-compatible, asynchronous-friendly sets of messages and generalises it into two parts;
-a standardised interface for communication and to build servers around (this document), and a set of standard message formats for each protocol (the sub-specifications, linked above).
+a standardised interface for communication and to build servers around (this document), and a set of standard :ref:`message formats for each protocol <asgi_sub_specifications>`.

-Its primary design is for HTTP, however, and part of this design is ensuring there is an easy path to use both existing WSGI servers and applications, as a large majority of Python web usage relies on WSGI and providing an easy path forwards is critical to adoption.
+Its primary goal is to provide a way to write HTTP/2 and WebSocket code, alongside normal HTTP handling code, however, and part of this design is ensuring there is an easy path to use both existing WSGI servers and applications, as a large majority of Python web usage relies on WSGI and providing an easy path forwards is critical to adoption.
+Details on that interoperability are covered in :doc:`/asgi/www`.

 The end result of this process has been a specification for generalised inter-process communication between Python processes, with a certain set of